Skip to content

 1. Can an LLP be converted into a Private Limited Company?

-Yes, an LLP can be converted into a Private Limited Company under Section 366 of the Companies Act, 2013.
+An LLP can be converted into a Private Limited Company under Section 366 of the Companies Act, 2013, subject to meeting eligibility rules and following the prescribed procedure for conversion of LLP to Private Limited Company, including documentation, partner approval, and MCA filing.

-2. How long does the LLP to Private Limited Company conversion take?
+2. How long does the conversion of LLP to Private Limited Company take?

-3. Do I need to close the LLP before conversion?
+3. Do business owners need to close the LLP before conversion begins?

-4. What happens to the assets and liabilities of the LLP after conversion?
+4. What happens to assets and liabilities after the LLP is converted?

-5. Can a Private Limited Company convert back to an LLP?
+5. Can a Private Limited Company be converted back into an LLP later?